THAT is the truth!

 We know that parents and teachers working together for each child is what really matters.

-- to STOP allowing our education laws to be used to profit the education industry,
+- STOP allowing our education laws to be used to profit the education industry,

-- to listen and WORK WITH US to ensure local responsibility, state accountability, and federal supports to meet the needs of the students.
+- DEMAND our representatives LISTEN and WORK WITH US to ensure local responsibility, state accountability, and federal supports to meet the needs of the students.